juferafo/UDE-airflow/README.md

 # UDE-airflow

-In previous repositories we have presented ilustrated real life scenarios in the context of the Data Engineering.
-We have explored the normalization and denormalization of data-sets and how these models fit in [SQL (PostgreSQL)](https://github.com/juferafo/UDE-postgres) and [no-SQL (Casandra)](https://github.com/juferafo/UDE-cassandra) models, the underlying structure of [Data Warehouses (Redshift)](https://github.com/juferafo/UDE-redshift) (DWH) and [Data Lakes (S3)](https://github.com/juferafo/UDE-data-lake) (DL) and why it is useful to make use of cloud providers to host these resources.
+In previous repositories we have presented real life scenarios in the context of the Data Engineering like the normalization and denormalization of data-sets and how these models fit in [SQL (PostgreSQL)](https://github.com/juferafo/UDE-postgres) and [no-SQL (Casandra)](https://github.com/juferafo/UDE-cassandra) models, the underlying structure of [Data Warehouses (Redshift)](https://github.com/juferafo/UDE-redshift) (DWH) and [Data Lakes (S3)](https://github.com/juferafo/UDE-data-lake) (DL) and why it is advantageous to make use of cloud providers to host these resources.

-Following the line of these repositories we present here the use case where our company (Sparkify) needs to feed the Data Warehouse hosted in [Redshift](https://aws.amazon.com/redshift/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc) with fresh data in a regular basis.

-To acompish this task we will employ [Apache Airflow](https://airflow.apache.org/).
-Apache Airflow is an open-source orquestration tool that is widely used to configure and trigger data pipelines both on a regular basis and on demand.
-In our case, the pipeline will read fresh data from the staging area located in Amazon S3, perform transformations on it if needed, and insert the data in Redshift where the information is organized as a [star-shaped schema](https://www.guru99.com/star-snowflake-data-warehousing.html).
+In the line of these repositories we present here the following use case: our company (Sparkify) needs to feed the Data Warehouse hosted in [Redshift](https://aws.amazon.com/redshift/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc) with fresh data in a regular basis.
+To accomplish this task we will employ [Apache Airflow](https://airflow.apache.org/) that is a  widely used open-source orchestration tool employed to configure and trigger data pipelines both on a regular basis (daily, weekely) and on demand.
+In our case, the pipeline will read fresh data from the located in Amazon S3, perform transformations on it (if needed), and insert the data in Redshift where the information is organized as a [star-shaped schema](https://www.guru99.com/star-snowflake-data-warehousing.html).

 ## Project datasets